DISQO

 Hypothesis:

-Test: We created a more robust test this time that utilized the same goal setup flow as the Smoke Test, but added static goal tracking on our Rewards page, as well as goal tracking on survey complete screens where Members received points.
-For this test, once again tested 100% of our iOS audience with a 50/50 A/B split.
+Test: This time, we designed a more comprehensive test, using the same goal setup flow as in the Smoke Test but adding static goal tracking on the Rewards page and on survey completion screens where members earn points.
+We conducted this test with 100% of our iOS audience, again applying a 50/50 A/B split.

 The next iteration of the goal setting test with static goal tracking in rewarding moments